+The middle stage is designed to regulate peak flow from the 2-year storm.

+Design the lowest stage of the basin to detain the water quality volume for at least 24 hours to remove pollutants from the runoff.
+The water quality volume stage is determined using the EPA curve for dry ponds.
+For example, the water quality volume needed to provide 49% TSS/36% TP removal using the EPA curve is approximately 2-inches times the impervious area of the site.

+ESSD/LID Alternatives

+This practice is not a MassDEP recognized ESSD / LID technique.
+ESSD and LID techniques must be used unless demonstrated to be impracticable based on a written alternatives analysis.
+Other SCMs shall only be used to the meet those portions of Standard 3 (i.e., Required Recharge Volume) and Standard 4 (i.e., TSS / TP removal) that cannot be fully met by ESSD and LID techniques.
+See Section 4.2 of the Stormwater Handbook for a list of MassDEP recognized ESSD / LID techniques.
+Most recognized ESSD / LID techniques also have an associated ESSD Credit (see Table A-1) of this Appendix.

 Applicability

 Generally, extended dry detention basins are not practical if the contributing watershed area is less than ten acres.
 MassDEP recommends four acres of drainage area for each acre -foot of storage in the basin.
 Extended dry detention basins can be used at residential, commercial and industrial sites.

 Because they have a limited capability for removing soluble pollutants, extended dry detention basins are more suitable for commercial applications where there are high loadings of sediment, metals and hydrocarbons.
 Do not use extended dry detention basins by themselves in low-density residential areas, where soluble nutrients from pesticides and fertilizers may be a concern.
 Combine extended dry detention basins with a shallow marsh system or other SCMs for more efficient pollutant removal.